el-tegy/price_pulse/README.md

 - **Easy Management**: PhpMyAdmin integration for better database management.
 - **Containerized Solution**: Everything runs in Docker for isolated and reproducible runs.
 - **Docker Compose**: Efficiently define, manage, and run application containers.
+- **Code Quality Assurance**: Integrated `pylint` to ensure the code adheres to best practices and standards.
+- **Dependency Management**: Using `Poetry` for consistent and easy dependency handling.
+- **Pre-Commit Hooks**: Automatic code formatting and linting checks before commits to maintain a clean codebase.

 ## 🚀 Quick Start